Wild-FPV/dvr-breakup-cleaner/README.md

 **script 2 :** go through each folder and train a model based on patterns in frames.

+Create model using [**liner.ai**](https://liner.ai/) : I might come back to this step and make my own models "manually", thought process is that I could either make the model based on pixel values or features of the frames (contrast, textures, edges, etc.).
+However, I was able to find an application called liner.ai that can create machine learning models in a couple of different formats given data in exactly the format we have it in here.
+I have added the created model in a variety of formats here (Standard Keras, Tensorflow, Tensorflow Lite). *Note : model_std.keras - standard Keras model, model.keras - Tensorflow model, and model.tflite - Tensorflow Lite model.*

 ### Using the model

 **script 3 :** use model to detect frames with breakup in given dvr video file and replace those frames with "averages" of frames that came before and after it

-If you want to try out the code yourself, make sure to download opencv-python by using the following command : `pip install opencv-python`
+If you want to try out the code yourself, make sure to download opencv-python by using the following command : `pip install opencv-python`.

-### Latest Update :

-I'm going to pause development of this for a little while but what I have in mind right now for when I come back to working on this is that I'll make two different ML models and see which one works better.
-One will learn just based off of the pixel values and the other will learn based on features of the frame samples (contrast, textures, edges, etc.).
-Maybe I can then combine the two methods together.
-Feel free to leave questions or suggestions here if you have any!
+If you want to try making your own model using this code, make sure to download tensorflow and PIL using : `pip install tensorflow` and `pip install Pillow`.
+(Note tensorflow requires python version 3.9-3.11)

+### Currently working on script 3 (final .exe version)